Slow sites are punished by both users and search engines.

 This isn’t something everyone should do, but for those of you looking to cut load times dramatically, it’s an additional option.
 PHP is a useful way to improve the efficiency of your site, but it also occupies server processes while it’s running.
 If you can replace it with a static HTML equivalent, it’s worth trying.

 Obviously, load times aren’t the only factor Google uses in populating its search results.
 You still need to have a regular, high quality content marketing strategy, a social media presence, well-structured meta data, and a link building service focused on the long game of SEO.
 However, if you put these tips to good use and decrease your WordPress site’s load time, you’ll be able to simultaneously improve your domain authority (and thus, your rankings) and give your users a better overall experience.

-There are two factors you should bear in mind when analyzing your site speed and making preparations for the future:
+There are two factors you should bear in mind when analyzing your site speed, page load times and other website performance metrics:

 Still, if you’re concerned about your site speed and you want to make it better, you can only stand to benefit.
-Don’t obsess over site speed, but do whatever it takes drastically improve user experience and continue performance monitoring to ensure your site performance remains optimized.
+Don’t obsess over website speed tests, but do whatever it takes drastically improve user experience and continue performance monitoring to ensure your site performance remains optimized.